 Emergencies-Only Plan

-Your pet is relatively healthy and you’re in a good place, financially, but you still want coverage just in case something happens that requires a $1,000+ vet bill to be paid.
+Your pet is relatively healthy, and you’re in a good place financially, but you still want coverage just in case something happens that requires a $1,000+ vet bill to be paid.

-You will be required to provide their medical history so animals with chronic conditions may have a hard time finding coverage.
-Senior dogs generally have higher premiums as well.
-In general, you can expect a plan to “grow” with the dog.
-Meaning, as they get older and more prone to illnesses and issues, their policy will adapt to be more expensive.
-With higher deductibles, say $750, you’re less likely to receive coverage on a vet visit that doesn’t exceed that amount.
+Generally, you can expect a plan to “grow” with the dog.
+This means that as they get older and more prone to illnesses and issues, their policy will adapt to be more expensive.

-Additionally, breeds known for health issues, such as hip dysplasia (Great Danes, German Shepherds) or glaucoma (Greyhounds, Beagles) may experience prejudice even if they have no signs of early development.
-Good news for mixed breeds, though: under most plans, purebreds are more expensive to cover as mutts are less prone to inherited conditions than their full-blood counterparts.
+Additionally, breeds known for health issues, such as hip dysplasia (Great Danes, German Shepherds) or glaucoma (Greyhounds, Beagles), may experience prejudice even if they have no signs of early development.

-It’s important to know these facts before applying for pet health insurance and it’s the first step to finding coverage that works well for both your canine companion and your bank account.
-As you shop for the perfect plan, remember:
+It’s important to know these facts before applying for pet health insurance, and it’s the first step to finding coverage that works well for both your canine companion and your bank account.

 • Be honest about your pet’s needs